Mchl/simplexnoisemapgenerator/README.md

 ## Version history

+* 0.0.7 - Using bezier curves to alter the distribution of landmass noise, so that it's not all 'mountains in the sea'.
+The land now rises more gently and mountains are less prominent.
+Seas should be deeper on average too.
 * 0.0.6 - Heightmap now uses a palette taken from [Wikipedia map Conventions] and boy does it look nice.
 Also heightmap and biomes layers are both available now and can be switched through UI control.
 Added a scale control just for fun.